gizmo71/FSInputMapper/Controlzmo/README.md

 PM Calls
 --------

 * Can we get F/S speed calls during climb?
+A32NX_VSPEEDS_F/A32NX_VSPEEDS_S are listed as for "approach".

 TODO
 ----